actualbudget/docs/docs/experimental/simplefin-sync.md

 ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-03.png)

-6. Save the generated Setup Token someplace safe (one-time use only).
+6. As you cannot retrieve the Setup Token value later, copy-paste it to a file, as it will be used in step 9.

 ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-04.png)